Baby food: Preparation and feeding

 Baby foods are either a soft, liquid paste or an easily chewed food since babies lack developed muscles and teeth to effectively chew.
 Babies typically move to consuming baby food once nursing or formula is not sufficient for the child's appetite.
 Babies do not need to have teeth to transition to eating solid foods.
 Teeth, however, normally do begin to show up at this age.
 Care should be taken with certain foods that pose a choking hazard, such as undercooked vegetables, grapes, or food that may contain bones.

 Babies begin eating liquid style baby food consisting of pureed vegetables and fruits, sometimes mixed with rice cereal and formula, or breastmilk.
 Then, as the baby is better able to chew, small, soft pieces or lumps may be included.
-Care should be taken, as babies with teeth have the ability to break off pieces of food but they do not possess the back molars to grind, so food can be carefully mashed or prechewed, or broken into manageable pieces for their baby.
-Around 6 months of age, babies may begin to feed themselves (picking up food pieces with hands, using the whole fist, or later the pincer grasp [the thumb and forefinger]) with help from parents.
+Care should be taken, as babies with teeth have the ability to break off pieces of food but they do not possess the back molars to grind, so food can be carefully mashed or pre-chewed, or broken into manageable pieces for their baby.

+Around 6 months of age, babies may begin to feed themselves (picking up food pieces with hands, using the whole fist, or later the pincer grasp (the thumb and forefinger)) with help from older family members or caregivers.